seba--/hygienic-transformations/README.md

 rascal> testMinBad();
 ```

-The relevant code in `S1` now reads:
+The relevant code in the generated code now reads:

 ```
 		long x_0;